jonwright77/DaysToGo/01_CURRENT_STATE.md

 - **Implemented**:
     - **Onboarding Flow**: First-time users see a beautiful 3-page onboarding experience that collects firstName, surname, and country via structured inputs.
 Page 2 features separate text fields for first name (required) and surname (optional).
 Page 3 provides a wheel-style country picker with 40+ countries sorted alphabetically.
 The onboarding uses a full-screen modal with smooth page transitions, validation, and proper completion tracking.
     - **User Profile Management**: Users can view and edit their profile (firstName, surname, country) through Settings → Profile.
 The profile form includes separate name fields and a country picker matching the onboarding experience.
 Profile data is persisted via UserDefaults and displayed throughout the app for personalization (fullName in Settings menu, firstName in greetings).
+    - **Reminders/History Split View**: The main list view features a segmented control to switch between "Reminders" (today and future events) and "History" (past events).
+Future reminders are sorted earliest to latest, while past reminders are sorted most recent to earliest.
+Each view has contextual empty states.
     - **iCloud Sync**: Reminders are automatically synced across devices using CloudKit.
     - **Pull-to-Refresh**: Users can manually refresh the reminder list by pulling down, triggering a CloudKit sync with visual feedback.
     - **Home Screen Widget**: A widget is available to show upcoming reminders, fetching data from the **shared App Group container** for fast, offline-capable display.
 The widget includes data freshness validation and warns when data is stale (over 1 hour old).